The Kentucky League of Cities (KLC) is a non-stock, nonprofit membership association serving over 380 Kentucky cities and municipal agencies.

-KLC provides cities, leaders and employees with a number of services including legislative advocacy, legal services, community consulting, training and online training, policy development and research, and more.
+KLC provides cities, leaders and employees with many services including legislative advocacy, legal services, community consulting, training and online training, policy development and research, and more.
 KLC also provides enterprise services such as financing options for cities and the Kentucky League of Cities Insurance Services (KLCIS) insures more municipal clients than any other insurance carrier in Kentucky.

 KLC is governed by an 18-member Executive Board of Directors representing communities of all sizes.
-The 53 members of the KLC Board of Directors develop a legislative agenda every year, provide legislative strategy and review policy issues.
+The 63 members of the KLC Board of Directors develop a legislative agenda every year, provide legislative strategy and review policy issues.

 KLC is recognized as one of the nation's most innovative and successful leagues of its kind.